LeeMorinUCF/ECP3004S21/demo_12_PP_Ch_10_Read_Write/README.md

     data = hopedale_file.readline().strip()
     while data.startswith('#'):
         data = hopedale_file.readline().strip()
+        # Do nothing because these lines do not have data.

     # Now we have the first piece of data.
-Accumulate the total number of
+    # Accumulate the total number of pelts.
-    # pelts.
+    # Convert the string to an integer for the first value in the sum.
     total_pelts = int(data)

     # Read the rest of the data.